 Teams Like This

-We need to better manage fire-prone landscapes in the face of an uncertain future climate.
-Across the western US, a broad range of research perspectives make development of science-based fire management plans challenging, from national to state forest policy to managing private lands.
+In the face of an uncertain future climate, fire-prone landscapes need better management.
+A broad range of research perspectives across the western U.S. make science-based fire management plans challenging at all levels, from national to state forest policy to private land management.

-OUR APPROACH: Convening practitioners and scientists from diverse geographic and scientific backgrounds, this group will highlight where consensus exists and more effective policy can be focused.
+OUR APPROACH: Convening practitioners and scientists from diverse geographic and scientific backgrounds, this group highlighted where consensus exists among stakeholders and where to effectively focus policy.

 There is much common ground among fire researchers that can be useful to policy and management.
-High-level alignments include the following:
+High-level alignments include:

-- Fire is one of the most essential influences on western forests and most landscapes need more fire.
+- Fire is one of the most essential influences on western forests – most landscapes need more fire

-- Fires can produce more positive benefits and fewer negative impacts when they burn with an ecologically appropriate mix and pattern of low, moderate, and high severity.
+- Fires can produce more benefits and fewer negative impacts when they burn with an ecologically appropriate mix and pattern of low, moderate, and high severity

-In addition, the below report highlights core research questions and datasets that are needed to make progress on the debates.
-It also focuses on policy and management decisions that do not hinge on resolving specific aspects of debate and provides recommendations for how to proceed on issues that do.
+The report, Statement of Common Ground Regarding the Role of Wildfire in Forests of the Western US, highlights core research questions and datasets necessary to making progress on the wildfire-related debates.
+It also focuses on policy and management decisions that do not hinge on resolving specific debate issues and provides recommendations for how to proceed on issues that do.

 “We identified common ground about protecting human assets from wildfires, and about the positive role that wildfire can play in supporting biodiversity – and that these are not mutually exclusive.”